 A short service will be held in church either with just the contributors present or a small congregation up to about 30.
 This will be streamed live either on Facebook, YouTube or another suitable online platform – more on this later next week.
 This would follow a similar structure to the online services we have been producing up until now, although will not be pre-recorded.

 Wednesday Holy Communion will start again each week at 11am, although within the restrictions.
 Once again numbers will have to be limited, to about ten people in the Hope Chapel, with appropriate distancing.
 Communion will also be using bread only until the regulations change.
 Again please contact the church office to book for this service, as for Sundays.

 Messy Church has continued throughout lockdown, with a special Messy Church broadcast on the third Sunday afternoon of every month at 3.30pm on our YouTube channel.
 Jessica is also sending out craft packs for these sessions – you can contact Rachel for more information.

-We would like as many as possible to try and take time at the start and/or the end of your day to say a form of daily prayer.
+We would encourage you to continue to try and take time at the start and/or the end of your day to say a form of daily prayer.
 We will all manage this at slightly different times and in different ways but the important thing is that we do it!
-Every week we will be providing two suggested patterns for morning prayer and one for evening prayer, in case this is a helpful resource for you to use – see the post on our Home Page every Monday.

-The national Church of England service also takes place each week you can listen to live on Radio 4 at 8.10am or it will be broadcast on the Church of England’s facebook page here at 9am and or via the Church of England’s website here.
+The national Church of England service will continue to take place each week you can listen to live on Radio 4 at 8.10am or it will be broadcast via the Church of England’s website here at 9am.